michael-ashraf-93/Afaqy-Task/README.md

 }
 ```

-## Second Approach
+# Second Approach

-### Query Builder and relations
+## Query Builder and Relations Approach

+#### Description:
-Description: This API endpoint retrieves a list of expenses aggregated from various types (fuel, insurance, service) for
+This API endpoint retrieves a list of expenses aggregated from various types (fuel, insurance, service) for
 vehicles.
 The data is queried using Laravel Query Builder, Laravel relations and includes filtering and sorting
 options.

+#### Pros:
+- **Real-time Data:** Always works with the most current data from the database.
+- **Flexibility:** Allows for dynamic query construction based on various conditions and relationships.
+- **Granular Control:** Offers fine-grained control over the query logic and performance tuning.
+#### Cons:
+- **Complexity:** Can result in complex and hard-to-maintain query logic, especially with multiple joins and conditions.
+- **Performance:** May be slower compared to precomputed views, especially for large datasets or complex aggregations.
+- **Development Time:** Requires more development effort to construct and optimize queries.

 ### Endpoints: